lduarte-bi4all/HR_Attrition_API_and_Docker/1_FastAPI/README.md

 These are some concepts you need to be aware of.
 ___
 ### Firstly, what is a REST API?
 You can learn about it in this [Red Had Article](https://www.redhat.com/en/topics/api/what-is-a-rest-api), but it is basically an API that obeys to the REST set of architectural constraints.
-Which means it is a client-server communication where no information is stored between requests and the interface is uniform in both sides, making it easily usable for clients with useful resources and self-descriptive messages.
+Which means it is a client-server communication where no information is stored between requests and the interface is uniform in both sides, making it easily usable for clients, with useful resources and self-descriptive messages.
 ___
 ### What's the difference between GET and POST methods?
 *GET* and *POST* are *HTTP(HyperText Transfer Protocol)* request methods.
 In general, *GET* is used to get data from a specified source, and *POST* to send data in order to create or update resources.